bitshares/stakeBTS/README.md

 If there are any additional contracts,

-in config.py set these user specified CONSTANTS set replay

-to 2 less than the block they occur in:
+in config.py set replay to 2 less than the block they occur in:

 ```
 REPLAY = ???